yobson1/FavCat-Restored/README.md

 FavCat with avatar favorites restored.
 Very cool.

+Optional compatability with PlagueVRC's [GithubModUpdater](https://github.com/PlagueVRC/GithubModUpdater) if you'd like to use it [download GitHubModUpdater](https://github.com/PlagueVRC/GithubModUpdater/releases) and place it in your VRChat/Plugins folder.

 😎

 This repo's fork will contain changes to revert the decision of having VRC+ to use any of the favoriting within FavCat, forked from the [original VRCMods repo](https://github.com/knah/VRCMods).